Clinical Trials Practice

-Credit points: 6 Session: Semester 1 Assessment: critical evaluation of clinical trials and case studies and an essay and online quizes Campus: Mallett Street Mode of delivery: Distance Education/Intensive on Campus
+Credit points: 6 Session: Semester 1 Classes: on-line Assessment: critical evaluation of clinical trials and case studies and essay and online quizes (100%) Mode of delivery: Online

 A fundamental understanding of clinical trials methods is critical to the role of both the clinical research nurse and professional.
 This unit of study will focus on clinical trial design from human phase I studies through to late phase trials.
 We will introduce, examine and critique clinical trial design features and concepts such as selecting the right patient population, randomisation and blinding, concepts of internal and external validity, defining study endpoints and choosing appropriate outcome measures.
 Students will also gain insight into how clinical trial questions are formulated from initial concept through to the development of a clinical trial protocol.
 Throughout this unit of study students will be exposed to a number of clinical trial design case studies, including those testing both pharmacologic and non-pharmacologic interventions.

-Credit points: 6 Session: Semester 2 Assessment: 3000wd assignment (35%) and mini poster (35%) and case study (30%) Campus: Mallett Street Mode of delivery: Distance Education/Intensive on Campus
+Credit points: 6 Session: Semester 2 Classes: distance education/intensive on campus, up to 4 study days Assessment: 3000wd assignment (35%) and mini poster (35%) and case study (30%) Mode of delivery: Block mode

 A fundamental understanding of biological measurement and the analysis of clinical trial data is critical to the application of clinical trials methods.
 During this unit of study, students will have the opportunity to develop skills in simple database design and management, design patient data collection tools and instruments such as case report form (CRFs) and demonstrate an ability to review and manage data to ensure data quality and integrity.
 Students will also be introduced to key statistical considerations in clinical trial study design and analysis, including hypothesis testing, determining sample size, statistical power and significance and an overview of common statistical tests used in clinical trials.
 Students will further develop an ability to interpret and critique data and statistics from clinical trials including how this information is translated into clinical practice.